bvirk/myArduinoCore/README.md

 ```

 ## template workarounds
-I wasn't able to link tree level in each other specified template parameters, being shareable among translation units.
+I wasn't able to link tree level, in each other specified, template parameters, being shareable among translation units.
 Well, i havn't the time to test blow code size anyway and settled for some ugly constants.
 Nothing works if manual typed given sizes for enumpins and enumcmd  are not correct - funny how bufferoverflow in translation unit not even used can hang an arduino uno.